 1. Get Help with Medical Billing Services

-PrognoCIS provides medical billing services, or Revenue Cycle Management, along with our EHR software.
-Your practice can benefit from thousands of man-hours in combined payment experience, delivering optimized returns and shorter payment cycles.
+PrognoCIS provides medical billing practice management, or Revenue Cycle Management, a Telemedicine solution along with our EHR software.
+Your practice can benefit from thousands of man-hours in combined payment experience, delivering optimized returns, and shorter payment cycles.

 2. Shorten Revenue Cycles with Debt Collection Services